Skip to main content

 Proven cost-reduction strategies:

-Many of my buyers near areas like Klyde Warren Park or the American Airlines Center have saved $1,500-$3,000 by shopping loan terms aggressively.
-Credit unions and local banks often offer competitive rates for DFW properties.
+I’ve seen buyers near Klyde Warren Park and the American Airlines Center save $1,500-$3,000 just by shopping loan terms aggressively.
+Credit unions and local banks often beat the big national lenders for DFW properties.
+It takes a few extra phone calls, but would you make three phone calls for $2,000?
+I would.

-Consider asking sellers to pay points to buy down your interest rate instead of traditional closing cost credits.
-This strategy works particularly well in neighborhoods with strong appreciation potential.
+Plus, consider asking sellers to pay points to buy down your interest rate instead of traditional closing cost credits.
+This works especially well in neighborhoods with strong appreciation potential — you’re trading a short-term seller contribution for long-term monthly savings.

-Don’t overlook timing benefits.
+And don’t overlook the calendar.
 Closing on the 15th instead of month-end reduces your prepaid interest significantly.
-On a $400,000 loan, this simple timing change saves $800-$1,200.
+On a $400,000 loan, that simple timing change saves $800-$1,200.
+That’s not a tip you’ll find on most websites, but it’s one I share with every buyer I work with.

 Frequently Asked Questions

 Q: Are closing costs higher in Dallas compared to other Texas cities?
-A: Dallas-Fort Worth closing costs are comparable to other major Texas metros.
-However, property values in premium areas like Highland Park or Southlake create higher absolute costs even with similar percentage rates.
+A: Dallas-Fort Worth closing costs are roughly in line with other major Texas metros.
+That said, property values in premium areas like Highland Park or Southlake mean your absolute dollar amount will be higher even though the percentage stays similar.

 Q: Can I roll closing costs into my mortgage in DFW?
 A: Yes, but only if the appraised value supports the higher loan amount.
-This strategy works well in appreciating neighborhoods but requires careful calculation of long-term interest costs.
+It’s a decent option in appreciating neighborhoods, but you’ll want to calculate the long-term interest cost — you’re paying for those closing costs over 30 years if you finance them.

 Q: How far in advance will I know my exact closing costs?
 A: You’ll receive a Closing Disclosure at least three business days before closing.
-However, I provide estimated closing cost worksheets during the contract negotiation phase to eliminate surprises.
+But I don’t wait until then — I provide estimated closing cost worksheets during the contract negotiation phase so there aren’t any surprises at the table.

 Q: Do closing costs differ between Dallas and Tarrant counties?
-A: Yes, transfer taxes and some municipal fees vary between counties and cities.
-Properties in Dallas County often have slightly different fee structures than those in Tarrant or Collin counties.
+A: They do.
+Transfer taxes and some municipal fees vary between counties and cities.
+Properties in Dallas County often have slightly different fee structures than those in Tarrant or Collin counties, so don’t just assume the numbers match across county lines.

 Q: Should I get pre-approval before house hunting to understand closing costs?
-A: Absolutely.
-Pre-approval provides accurate closing cost estimates and strengthens your offers in competitive DFW neighborhoods.
-This preparation is essential when touring homes near popular areas like Legacy West.
+A: 100%.
+Pre-approval gives you accurate closing cost estimates and strengthens your offers in competitive DFW neighborhoods.
+If you’re touring homes near Legacy West without a pre-approval letter, you’re already behind.

-Ready to navigate your Dallas-Fort Worth closing costs with confidence?
+Want help making sense of your Dallas-Fort Worth closing costs?
 Call or text Kristy at (972) 345-3516 for a free consultation and personalized closing cost analysis.

 Kristy Purtle - Dallas REALTOR